opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

             * **CV_CALIB_RATIONAL_MODEL** Enable coefficients k4, k5 and k6.
 To provide the backward compatibility, this extra flag should be explicitly specified to make the calibration function use the rational model and return 8 coefficients.
 If the flag is not set, the function will compute  and return   only 5 distortion coefficients.

 The function estimates transformation between the 2 cameras making a stereo pair.
 If we have a stereo camera, where the relative position and orientation of the 2 cameras is fixed, and if we computed poses of an object relative to the fist camera and to the second camera, (R1, T1) and (R2, T2), respectively (that can be done with
-:ref:`FindExtrinsicCameraParams2` ), obviously, those poses will relate to each other, i.e. given (
+:ref:`solvePnP` ), obviously, those poses will relate to each other, i.e. given (
 :math:`R_1`,:math:`T_1` ) it should be possible to compute (
 :math:`R_2`,:math:`T_2` ) - we only need to know the position and orientation of the 2nd camera relative to the 1st camera.
 That's what the described function does.
 It computes (
 :math:`R`,:math:`T` ) such that: